overviewer/Minecraft-Overviewer/docs/config.rst

     this on top of other modes, or on top of ClearBase to create a pure overlay.

+SlimeOverlay
+    Color the map green in chunks where slimes can spawn.
+Either use this on top of other modes, or on top of ClearBase to create a pure overlay.

 MineralOverlay
     Color the map according to what minerals can be found underneath.
 Either use this on top of other modes, or on top of